AI-Assisted Code Reviews with Claude Code

 Figma MCP

-For frontend reviews, this is a game-changer.
-The Figma MCP pulls design context — component specs, spacing, colors, layout — directly from Figma files.
+For frontend reviews, this changed how I work.
+The Figma MCP pulls design context (component specs, spacing, colors, layout) directly from Figma files.
 During a review, the model can compare the implementation against the actual design.
 Does the spacing match?
 Are the right design tokens used?
 Is the hover state implemented?
 It turns "does this match the mockup?" from a manual squint into a structured check.

 Skills are structured context files that tell the model what "good" looks like for a specific domain.
-A recent paper on arXiv showed that curated context files significantly outperform LLM-generated ones — hand-picked, opinionated guidance beats auto-generated boilerplate every time.
+This is the highest-leverage piece of the stack.
+A recent paper on arXiv showed that curated context files outperform LLM-generated ones.
+Hand-picked, opinionated guidance beats auto-generated boilerplate every time.

-I source my skills from skills.sh and customize them per stack.
+I source my skills from skills.sh and customize them per stack (I covered how I use skills for development in my AI-powered Next.js workflow post).
 These aren't generic linting rules.
-They encode real architectural opinions — the kind of things a senior engineer would catch in review but a linter never would.
+They encode real architectural opinions, the kind of things a senior engineer would catch in review but a linter never would.

 My Recommended Skills